 AI workloads generate significant heat, requiring advanced cooling solutions that don't compromise environmental sealing.

-Specialized I/O ports and hardened connectors ensure reliable communication with existing automation systems.
+Specialized I/O ports and hardened connectors ensure reliable communication with existing automation systems such as SCADA software.

 Manufacturing operations require 24/7 availability with minimal maintenance windows.